symfony/symfony-docs/cookbook/email/email.rst

 Sending emails is a classic task for any web application and one that has special complications and potential pitfalls.
-Instead of recreating the wheel, one solution to send emails is to use the ``SwiftmailerBundle``, which leverages the power of the `Swift Mailer`_ library.
+Instead of recreating the wheel, one solution to send emails is to use the SwiftmailerBundle, which leverages the power of the `Swift Mailer`_ library.

 .. note::